wp-plugins/secsign/readme.txt

 * Added descriptions.

 = 1.0.7 =
-* When SecSign ID plugin is enabled the focus is set to secsign id input field at wp-login.php.
+* When SecSign ID plugin is enabled the focus is set to SecSign ID input field at wp-login.php.
 * CSS corrections.
 * Added new screenshots for the description.